hitomtao/zencart-style/README.md

 npm install && bower install
 ```

-When this is done, use `npm start` to run Gulp.
+When this is done, run `npm start` to run Gulp.

 Your style guide will be created in a sub folder called `dist` and loaded in your browser